CartoDB/documentation/app/content/carto-user-manual/tutorials/analyzing-losangeles-airbnb-reviews.md

 #### Exploring Airbnb listings distribution through Spatial Indexes (H3)

-We will inspect how Airbnb listings are distributed accross Los Angeles and aggregate the raw data to have a better understanding on how different variables vary geographically within the city.
+We will inspect how Airbnb listings are distributed across Los Angeles and aggregate the raw data to have a better understanding on how different variables vary geographically within the city.

 6. Inspect the data from the `01_listings_la_2021_5_reviews` dataset view within the Data Explorer, then click on the _Create map_ button.